 To access the handout for this video, please click here.

 Neuropathy might be the most common disease that you’ve never heard of.
-An estimated 20 million Americans have some form of neuropathy.
-That’s an astounding 1 in 15 people- we estimate that over 120,000 people in the Austin area have neuropathy.
+An estimated 20 million Americans have some form of neuropathy*.
+That’s an astounding 1 in 15 people- we estimate that over 1.8 million Texans have neuropathy.

 In the US, neuropathy affects more people than all these better-known diseases combined*:

 Neuropathy is a disorder of the peripheral nervous system that impairs its ability to carry communication from the brain and spinal cord to the rest of the body (arms, legs and face).
 When the peripheral nervous system is damaged, these messages are not transmitted properly.

 There are many different types of neuropathy, and symptoms and treatment options vary case-by-case.
 The different neuropathies can be classified by the type of nerve cell affected (motor, sensory and/or autonomic), the type of nerve damage (axonal or demyelinating), and the cause.

 Motor nerves = from spinal cord to muscles